Upcoming Talks & Events:.

 In order to concentrate on my own work, I am

-saying "no" to most speaking requests.
+saying "no" to almost all speaking requests.
 However,

 what public events I do accept will be posted here as

-Recent Columns & Essays
+Selected Columns & Essays

 Comments & Selected